mtaziz/ada/project/README.md

 3. Use the emojis in order to define the best elements
 4. Find trends allowing us to broaden our research or tweak our model to iterate on these steps

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.

+## 1. handel the raw data & general data analysis (to be done before nov.
+12th)
+0. Check how we get data on our computer and how we can handel the large volume of data
-1. See how dataset is coded, how specific the geomarkers are, and if sentiment stamps are useful to our question
+1. Learn how dataset is encoded, how specific the geomarkers are, and if sentiment stamps are useful to our question
-2. Look at the languages of the tweets (overall distribution, issues with Swiss German), find way to filter tweets that interest us
+2. Look at the languages of the tweets overall distribution, and check for issues with non-standardizedness of Swiss German -> also look at regional distribution
+3. Look at how frequent the use of emojis is, what methods to use to handel them
+4. Look into handeling time dimension of data, look at distribution of tweets over time

-3. See to what extent swiss news outlets talk about mental health
+5. See to what extent swiss news outlets talk about mental health

+6. Find potential issues with data, are there any nan values, how can we deal with bots and spam etc.

+( *Read papers that might give us interesting insights)

+## 2. See how we can transform the data (to be done before nov.
+18th)
+1. Look more closely into what nlp techniques work best on our data and begin to form our dictionary
+2. Fliter the tweets down to a dataset that interests us, check if size of dataset is reasonable
+3. Check how we can look at the tweets in a temporal manner, what statistical tools we should use to be able to draw concusions
+4. Look into ways we can visualize our data

+## 3. work on notebook and future plans (until deadline nov.
+28th)

+1. work on properly commented note book that can be read by outsiders
+2. have nice visualisations and first results in notebook

 # Questions for TAa